toethan777/To-CNS-Lab-2023/HW1/README.md

 The next thing I did was configuring the network; that way, I could access my created website through my browser.

 ![alt text](https://github.com/toethan777/To-CNS-Lab-2023/blob/main/HW1/Website_working.png)

+## On the 'Salt' provisioner

+It is possible for Vagrant to provision so called 'Salt States.'
+Salt states use YAML documents which are human readable and used for configuring a system.
+They describe the current state of a machine which may include installed packages and services that are running.

+## File Provisioning